 - Ice cubes

-- Start by preparing the fruit: Dice the apples into small cubes (peel off the skin), use a melon baller to get one cup of melon and watermelon (if you don't have one dice into cubes), and cut the grapes in half.
+- Start by preparing the fruit: Dice the apples into small cubes (make sure to peel the skin), use a melon baller to get one cup of melon and watermelon (if you don't have one dice into cubes), and cut the grapes in half.

-- In a large bowl, marinate the raspberries, apple, white melon, and grapes, along with the 1/4 cup of sugar and 1/4 cup of brandy (if using).
-Marinate at least 20 minutes, but preferably 1 hour.
+- In a large bowl, marinate the raspberries, apple, white melon, and grapes, along with the 2 tbsp of sugar and 1/4 cup of brandy (if using).
+Marinate for at least 20 minutes, but preferably 1 hour.

 - Add the bottle of white wine and the pineapple juice to the marinated fruit.
 Taste for sweetness (depending on the fruit used it may or may not need the simple syrup).
 Adjust with simple syrup if necessary.